HazenBabcock/opensdraw/docs/source/index.rst

-OpenLDraw
+OpenSDraw
 =========

 A CAD program for designing LEGO(R) MOCs.
-OpenLDraw is a domain specific language for creating LEGO(R) models.
+OpenSDraw is a domain specific language for creating LEGO(R) models.
 It is a prefix notation language similar to Scheme or LISP that is used to specify the location of the bricks in the MOC.
 The output of a program is a LDraw format file that can be read by any LDraw compatible viewer such as LDView.

+This project was inspired by `OpenSCAD <http://www.openscad.org/>`_.

 Download
 --------

-The OpenLDraw project can be obtained `here <https://github.com/HazenBabcock/openldraw>`_.
+The OpenSDraw project can be obtained `here <https://github.com/HazenBabcock/openldraw>`_.

 User's Guide
 ------------